INNERPL/morphogenetic-flow/README.md

 It is not a classical algorithm.
 It is not a neural network.
-It is not a biological simulation.
+It is not a biological simulation

 It is an **intermediate kind**:
 a *bio‑algorithmic system* operating through principles of organic diffusion, morphogenetic curvature, and endogenous self‑observation.